probmods/probmods2/chapters/learning-as-conditional-inference.md

 viz(sequenceCondDist(false))
 ~~~~

 Conditioning on the first value tells us something about the second.
 This model is thus not i.i.d., but it does have a slightly weaker property: it is [exchangeable](https://en.wikipedia.org/wiki/Exchangeable_random_variables), meaning that the probability of a sequence of values remains the same if permuted into any order.
+When modeling learning it is often reasonable that the order of observations doesn't matter---and hence that the distribution is exchangeable.

 It turns out that exchangeable sequences can always be modeled in the form used for the last example:
 [de Finetti's theorem](https://en.wikipedia.org/wiki/De_Finetti%27s_theorem) says that, under certain technical conditions, any exchangeable sequence can be represented as follows, for some `latentPrior` distribution and observation function `f`: